 Has he laid awake at night worrying about fluctuations in the farm’s market price?
 No, says Buffett, he has focused on its long-term value.
 And he counsels investors to take the same sanguine, relaxed approach to liquid investments such as shares as they do to the value of their family home.

 “Those people who can sit quietly for decades when they own a farm or apartment house too often become frenetic when they are exposed to a stream of stock quotations,” Buffett said.
 “For these investors, liquidity is transformed from the unqualified benefit it should be to a curse.”

 While many individuals seek to ape Buffett in analysing individual companies in minute detail in the hope of finding a bargain, he advocates that the right approach for most people is to let the market do all the work and worrying for them.

 “The goal of the non-professional should not be to pick winners,” Buffett wrote in his annual letter.
 “The ‘know-nothing’ investor who both diversifies and keeps his costs minimal is virtually certain to get satisfactory results.”

 As to all the predictions out there about interest rates, emerging markets or geopolitics, there will always be a range of opinions, he says.
 But we are under no obligation to listen to the media commentators, however distracting.

-“Owners of stocks…too often let the capricious and irrational behavior of their fellow owners cause them to behave irrationally,” Buffett says.
-“Because there is so much chatter about markets, the economy, interest rates, price behavior of stocks, etc., some investors believe it is important to listen to pundits — and, worse yet, important to consider acting upon their comments.”
+“Owners of stocks … too often let the capricious and irrational behaviour of their fellow owners cause them to behave irrationally,” Buffett says.
+“Because there is so much chatter about markets, the economy, interest rates, price behaviour of stocks, etc., some investors believe it is important to listen to pundits — and, worse yet, important to consider acting upon their comments.”

 “You don’t need to be a rocket scientist,” he says.
 “Investing is not a game where the guy with the 160 IQ beats the guy with 130 IQ.”